MicrosoftDocs/azure-devops-docs/docs/integrate/get-started/authentication/service-principal-managed-identity.md

 ### The Git repository with name or identifier '{`repoName`}' does not exist or you do not have permissions for the operation you are attempting.

 Ensure that the service principal has at least a ["Basic" license](/azure/devops/organizations/security/access-levels) to access repositories.
-A "Stakeholder" license is not sufficient.
+A "Stakeholder" license isn't sufficient.

 ### Failed to create service principal with object ID '{`provided objectId`}'

 There's no service principal with the `provided objectId` in the tenant connected to your organization.
 One common reason is that you're passing in the object ID of the app registration, instead of the object ID of its service principal.
 Remember, a service principal is an object that represents the application for a given tenant, it's not the application itself.
 The `service principal object ID` can be found in your tenant's "Enterprise Applications" page.
 Search for the application's name and select on the "Enterprise Application" result that returns.
 This result is the page of the service principal / enterprise application and you can use the Object ID found on this page to create a service principal in Azure DevOps.

-### Access Denied: {`ID of the caller identity`} needs the following permission(s) on the resource Users to perform this action: Add Users
+### Access Denied: {`ID of the caller identity`} needs the following permissions on the resource Users to perform this action: Add Users

 This error might be due to one of the following reasons:
 * You're not the owner of the organization, project collection administrator, or a project or team administrator.